Here’s What Travel Was Like 100 Years Ago

 Image Credit: Deposit Photos

 You’d need to be prepared for all kinds of weather.
-There were no air-conditioned cars back then, and if you were traveling in the summer, you’d be sweating like a pig.
-In the winter, you’d be freezing your butt off.
-Better pack some extra clothes!
+Back then, there were no air-conditioned cars, and if you were traveling in the summer, you’d be sweating like a pig.
+In the winter, you’d be freezing your buns off.
+Pack some extra clothes!

 10. Which Way Is North?